 For these measurements, the front panel switch should be set to the FLUORO position.
-Three-phase fluoroscopic current measurements can be evaluated per the Three-Phase Current Measurements section above.
+Threephase fluoroscopic current measurements can be evaluated per the Three-Phase Current Measurements section above.
 Single-phase fluoroscopic measurements may fall into two categories: 1) filtered and 2) unfiltered.
+The scale factor is 20 millivolt per milliampere.
 At low current levels (below 5 mA) in systems with sufficient cable, or external capacitor banks, the voltage applied to the x-ray tube may appear to be purely direct current.
 The current waveform will depend on the location of the Dynalyzer High Voltage Unit with respect to the x-ray tube.
 Use the FLUORO position if there is significant low level noise filtering by the amplifier circuitry in the High Voltage Unit.